Not since the British boarded the USS Chesapeake off the coast of Virginia in 1807 had an American Naval commander surrendered his ship in peacetime.

 The ship was the USS Pueblo (AGER-2), a 177-foot Technical Research Ship (TRS) with a crew of 83 officers and men.
 It was seized in international waters off the coast of North Korea on January 23, 1968.
 The ship’s captain was Commander Lloyd M. “Pete” Bucher, and his superior officer, with headquarters in Japan, was Rear Admiral Frank L. Johnson, USN.
 The President at the time was Lyndon Bayes Johnson.

 At the time of the seizure, the Pueblo was disguised as a hydrographic vessel of the AGER (Auxiliary, General Environmental Research) type.
-Along with $1.5 million USD (about $10.9 million USD in 2019 dollars when adjusting for inflation) in highly-classified SIGINT (signal intelligence) cryptographic equipment, the Pueblo also carried hundreds of pounds of U.S. Navy, Naval Security Group (NSG), National Security Agency (NSA), and other documents; also on the spy ship was a position devoted to monitoring Soviet telemetry.
-The Pueblo was spying mainly on North Korean radar and the Soviet fleet.
+Along with $1.5 million USD (about $11.9 million USD / $16,300,000 CAD in 2024 dollars when adjusting for inflation) in highly-classified SIGINT (signal intelligence) cryptographic equipment, the Pueblo also carried hundreds of pounds of U.S. Navy, Naval Security Group (NSG), National Security Agency (NSA), and other documents; also on the spy ship was a position devoted to monitoring Soviet telemetry.

 One crewman died, and several others were wounded, when North Korean gunboats opened fire on the lightly-armed reconnaissance ship.
 After eleven months of sometimes brutal detention and an American confession that was quickly disavowed, the crew was released, along with the body of Fireman Duane Hodges, USN.